 Offers for the Air France KLM Visa Signature® Credit Card are not available through this site.
 Some offers may have expired.
 Please see our card marketplace for available offers

 Flying Blue miles expire after 24 months of inactivity.
-Through May 3, 2026, Flying Blue uses different rules depending on how you earned your miles.
-Starting May 4, 2026, all miles will follow a single 24-month validity period that resets whenever qualifying activity posts to your account.
+As of May 4, 2026, all miles follow a single 24-month validity period that resets whenever qualifying activity posts to your account.

 Here’s what counts as activity, which members are exempt, and how to keep your Flying Blue miles from expiring.